dpakkaushik/Tableau_Projects/README.md

 # Tableau_Projects
-This repository contains few of my freelance work on Tableau.
+This repository contains few of my course projects and freelance work on Tableau.